CPAN-API/metacpan-developer/README.md

 - Running the API test suite

-    SSH into the box.
-Stop the live ElasticSearch and start a test instance.
     If you have a lot of RAM allocated to your box, you may not need to stop the live ElasticSearch.
-If you haven't done so already, bump up the RAM allocated to this machine to 1.5 GB.
-(We keep the default low for the people who only want to work on the metacpan-web repo).
+Otheriwise, if you haven't done so already, bump up the RAM allocated to this machine to 1.5 GB.
+(We keep the default low for the people who only want to work on the metacpan-web repo -- and you'll need to halt the VM in order to update the RAM.)
 You'll find the memory settings in VirtualBox under:

     Settings => System => Motherboard => Base Memory

+    If you had to adjust the RAM, bring the VM up again.

+    SSH into the box.
+Stop the live ElasticSearch and start a test instance, as shown.
+The '-f' option runs ElasticSearch in the foreground, so after about a dozen lines of output, it's ready to go (you won't see a prompt) and you can move on to the next step.
+(Just ^C to stop ElasticSearch when you're done.)

     ```bash
     vagrant ssh
     sudo /etc/init.d/elasticsearch stop
     sudo /opt/elasticsearch-0.20.2/bin/elasticsearch -f -Des.http.port=9900 -Des.cluster.name=testing
+    ```

+    SSH into the box again, and run the tests as shown.

+    ```bash
+    vagrant ssh
     sudo su metacpan
     cd ~/api.metacpan.org
     source ~/.metacpanrc